tutumcloud/dockup/README.md

 CRON_TIME=0 6 * * *
 ```

-Start the Dockerup with the --detach option in order to keep the container running.
+Start the Dockup container with the `--detach` option in order to keep the container running.

 ```
 $ docker run --detach \